Zhifu-Xiao/CF-based-Music-Recommendation-using-Spark-MLLib/README.md

-# CSDS HW6: CF based Music Recommendation
+# CF based Music Recommendation
 # Author: Zhifu Xiao (zx2201)

+# Purpose

+The purpose is to build a recommendation system with Spark and MLib using a dataset published by AudioScrobbler.
+This data is 500MB uncompressed and can be downloaded [here](https://old.datahub.io/dataset/audioscrobbler)

-### Part 1
+## Part 1

 The file **homework6.ipynb** is the notebook file for this part.
 It contains a bash script to do some data preprocessing.
-The main function is to generate CF-based music recommendation.
+The main function is to generate CF-based music recommendation using the Machine Learning model called Matrix Factorization.
 The output for 10 favourite products are shown below:

 > 50 Cent \
 > [unknown] \